dkanbier/openshift-zabbix-quickstart/README.md

 This is a testing quickstart and may break.
 It needs a lot of tidying up and I'm thinking of compiling the binaries and upload them instead of letting rhcloud handling compilation.

 The default port numbers have been increased by 5000 because otherwise they conflict with OpenShift's reserved ports.

+At the time of writing the Zabbix version in kind of fixed, so only 2.2.1 is supported.